data-apis/scipy-2023-presentation/paper.rst

 enabled.
 We recorded input arguments and return values for each API invocation by inspecting the bytecode stack at call time :cite:`Consortium2020a`.
-From the recorded data, we generated inferred signatures for each function based on each combination of arguments and input types, noting which downstream library called which empirical API and at what frequency.
+From the recorded data, we generated inferred signatures for each function based on provided arguments and associated types, noting which downstream library called which empirical API and at what frequency.
 We organized the API results in human-readable form as type definition files and compared the inferred API to the publicly documented APIs obtained during design analysis.

 The following are simplified examples of two inferred API signatures for `numpy.mean`, with the docstring indicating the number of lines of code which